GK Chronicle GK Chronicle

 • We can find a huge stone made man-boar (Varaha) image at Udayagiri hills, Madhya Pradesh in which Vishnu is shown as Varaha.
 Guptas were Vaishnavites, who worshipped the Boar.

-• We could find Copper statue of Buddha at Sultanganj in Bihar.
+• We can find Copper statue of Buddha at Sultanganj in Bihar.
 The height of the image is seven and half feet and weight is of 1 ton.
 Right now it is found in Birmingham Museum & Art Gallery.

 Gupta Art